-Interesting enough, the third placed in broadband internet speed, Romania, only has an average of 38.09 Mbps on mobile, further showing us that if a country has fast broadband connections, they won’t automatically deliver the same on the mobile internet side.
+Interesting enough, the second placed in broadband internet speed, Romania, only has an average of 41 Mbps on mobile, further showing us that fast broadband doesn’t necessarily equal fast mobile internet too.

 Just look at the fastest 10 countries above: it’s a completely different set of countries ranking there, with Bulgaria among the best (it was second last year, but dropped a bit), but also with Croatia, North Macedonia and Cyprus scoring well.

 Internet speed in Europe: conclusions

 Hopefully the list above makes it a lot easier for you to understand which countries in Europe have great, fast internet and which don’t.

 It looks that countries like Belarus, Ukraine and Georgia score low in both categories, meaning that it won’t be easy to have a solid internet connection in those countries.
 But all the others offer decent speeds either on mobile or broadband (or both).